-With the rise of automatic social media posting, you can automate scheduling your social posts, curating content for new posts, engaging with your followers and even pulling valuable insights from how your social media channels are performing.
+With the rise of social media automation tools, you can automate your social media posts through scheduling, curate content for new posts, engage with your followers, and even obtain valuable insights from how your social media channels are performing.

-In this guide, we’ll show you many ways that you can set up automatic social media posting, engaging with your audience and more.
+In this guide, we’ll show you many ways that you can automate social media by taking advantage of automated posting, engaging with your audience, and more.

-There are a number of options when it coming to social media automation tools and some of them will help out with more than one area of social media management.
+There are a number of options when it comes to social media automation tools and some social automation tools will help out with more than one area of social media management.
 Here we’ll break down some of the most popular tools for social media automation and how you can use them to the fullest:

-ViralWoot is a social media automation platform built for scheduling and analyzing posts for Instagram and Pinterest.
+ViralWoot is one of the best free social media automation tools built for scheduling and analyzing posts for Instagram and Pinterest.

-A well-known automatic social media posting, scheduling, monitoring and measurement tool, Hootsuite supports compatability with Twitter, Facebook, WordPress, Instagram, Pinterest and YouTube.
+A well-known automatic social media posting, scheduling, monitoring, and measurement tool, Hootsuite supports compatibility with Twitter, Facebook, WordPress, Instagram, Pinterest, and YouTube.

-Buffer has a suite of social media management and social media marketing automation tools that support Facebook, Instagram, Twitter, LinkedIn and Pinterest.
-Buffer allows you schedule, report and publicize social media content.
+Buffer has a suite of social media management and social media marketing automation tools that support Facebook, Instagram, Twitter, LinkedIn, and Pinterest.
+Buffer allows you to schedule, report, and publicize social media content.

-If you’re looking for something more interactive chatbots are great to use alongside automatic social media posting tools.
-Chatbots are programs designed to automatically engage with messages they receive.
+If you’re looking for something more interactive, chatbots are great to use alongside social media automation tools.
+Social media chatbots are programs designed to automatically engage with messages they receive.
 They are bots that provide a simulated human experience for many areas of your business.
-You can program chatbots to respond in the same way each time, to respond differently to messages with specific keywords and even to use machine learning to learn the more they interact and adapt their responses to fit the situation.
+You can program social media chatbots to respond in the same way each time, to respond differently to messages with specific keywords, and even to use machine learning to learn the more they interact and adapt their responses to fit the situation.